svc333/overview/glossary/glossary.md

 ### single-zone region (SZR)
 {: #x9774825}

-A region that consists of data centers that are located within one zone, See also [zone](/docs/overview?topic=overview-glossary#x2070723).
+A region that consists of data centers that are located within one zone.
+See also [zone](/docs/overview?topic=overview-glossary#x2070723).

 ### smart contract
 {: #x8888420}